-WP1: Rapid Impact Projects
+• Rapid Impact Projects

-TIBA will support 10 Rapid Impact (RI) projects, at least one proposed by each African partner.
-These are designed to capture the diverse challenges of health care systems in Africa and will both inform the development of our Making a Difference projects and provide data for our Toolkit projects.
-Each RI project will address a current knowledge gap which is resulting in either non-deployment of diagnostics or interventions or a lack of operational knowledge to improve the health of affected populations.
+TIBA supported 10 Rapid Impact (RI) projects proposed by our African partners in 2017-2020.
+These were designed to capture the diverse challenges of health care systems in Africa.
+Each RI project had a £100K budget and addressed a current knowledge gap which was resulting in either non-deployment of diagnostics or interventions or a lack of operational knowledge to improve the health of affected populations. |

 Nthabi Phaladze - BotswanaA situational analysis of schistosomiasis among communities in the Okavango Delta |